alexreisner/geocoder/README.md

       reverse_geocoded_by :latitude, :longitude, :address => :full_address, :params => {:region => "..."}
     end

+### Configure Multiple Services

-You can also configure multiple geocoding services at once, like this:
+You can configure multiple geocoding services at once, like this:

     Geocoder.configure(